 This vaccine is not given to older children or adults.

 What Are the Risks Associated With the Rotavirus Vaccine?

-As with any vaccine, there is a small risk of severe reaction, such as a severe allergic reaction.
+As with any vaccine, there is a small risk of a severe allergic reaction or death.

-There may be a very small risk of a serious bowel obstruction called intussusception .
+There is also a very small risk of a serious bowel obstruction called intussusception .

 Who Should Not Get Vaccinated?